Netley to Botley walk

 - In 100 metres you pass a Hamble Common sign on your right, to keep ahead.
 In a further 160 metres, you exit the wood by going over boards, passing a noticeboard and another Hamble Common sign on your right, keeping ahead for 30 metres where you join a gravel access road.
 Turn left and in another 50 metres, by a ‘No Entry’ signs for cars, turn right downhill on the road passing Oyster Cottage on your right and other Hamble Village houses, your direction 75°.

-- By the water’s edge, go left towards the white metal pier, at the end of which you can catch the distinctive pink-painted Warsash Ferry.
+- By the water’s edge, go left towards the white metal pier, at the end of which you can catch the distinctive pink-painted Warsash Ferry which you need to take to cross the Hamble River.

 - On the other side of the river (after a 5 minute ride), take care when walking up the damp, seaweed covered concrete jetty, as it can be slippery.
 At the top of the jetty, with a Ferry Shelter on your right (also painted shocking pink), turn left and follow the riverside causeway, heading north, through mudflats, ignoring all ways off, for some three kilometres.
 On a sunny summer's day this leg with the wide River Hamble over to your left is a delight.

 - In 3 kilometres you go through a pair of open wooden fieldgates (or if closed, take the narrow footpath to their left).
 You have a Donkey Sanctuary over to your right, a popular visitor attraction.
 In 100 metres turn left over a 5 plank footbridge with metal handrails, and turn right.
 In 60 metres, with the south entrance to Universal Marina on your left, turn right on a surfaced path, and in 70 metres you enter the Universal Marina and Boatyard complex.
 Follow the pedestrian signs painted on the ground through the Boatyard complex.
-If you wish to take lunch at Bistro 8 Bar and Restaurant, turn right on entering the complex, to find the restaurant ahead in 30 metres.
-Otherwise, having past the Marina Office on your immediate left, you drop down to a gravel path where you turn right, and in 70 metres you go through a wooden kissing gate, to keep ahead on the gravel path, your direction 50°.
+You soon come to Mermaids at Universal Cafe which shares a building with the Marina Office, where you can take a light lunch.
+NOTE: Bistro 8 in the Marina complex has moved - 2021.
+Go past this office on your left to drop down to a gravel path where you turn right , and in 70 metres you go through a wooden kissing gate, to keep ahead on the gravel path, your direction 50°.

 - In 160 metres you cross a wooden footbridge and keep ahead, now on a public footpath which goes down a private car-wide gravel drive, with the shoreline to your left.
 In 400 metres the drive joins a tarmac road at a bend in the road, and keep ahead (now on Swanwick Shore Road).
 In 110 metres you pass Swanwick public slipway on your left.

 - In 100 metres you come to the main road, the A27 (Bridge Road), where you turn left.
 In 100 metres cross the road at a busy traffic light junction to continue along the road.
-In 50 metres you come to the Navigator pub and restaurant on your right-hand side, the suggested lunchtime stop.
+In 50 metres you come to Harper's Steakhouse (The Navigator) pub and restaurant on your right-hand side, the suggested lunchtime stop.
+Directly opposite Harper's, within Premier Swanwick Marina, is The Boat House Cafe and Restaurant an alternative lunchtime stop.

-- Coming out of the pub, turn right to continue on the main road.
+- Coming out of Harper's, turn right to continue on the main road.
 In 150 metres, go over a bridge over the river, and then in a further 160 metres you go under the railway bridge.

 - At this point, those ending the walk at Bursledon Railway Station, should turn left on Church Lane for 100 metres, then fork left into Station Road for another 300 metres, coming to Bursledon Railway Station on your left.